mercadopago/devsite-docs/guides/online-payments/web-tokenize-checkout/personalization.en.md

 ![Payment button Mercado Pago modified CSS](/images/paybutton-modified-css.png)

 ### Opening the Web Tokenize Checkout automatically
-Add the `autoOpen` parameter to your checkout initialization options to <b>automatically display the Web Tokenize Checkout</b>, without the need of any interactions with buttons or other elements for its opening.
+Add the `autoOpen` parameter to your checkout initialization options to **automatically display the Web Tokenize Checkout**, without the need of any interactions with buttons or other elements for its opening.

 [[[
 ```javascript